Website accessibility

 Where this is useful is that many companies standardise certain variables with every survey - for instance demographics, the use of a net-promoter type question, and final wrap-up or survey experience measures.

-With Cxoice, these variables can be pulled out across the surveys conducted allowing, for instance, a fast and easy way to keep an eye on survey experience measures by subgroups across surveys.
+With Cxoice, these variables can be pulled out across the surveys conducted allowing, for instance, a fast and easy way to keep an eye on survey experience measures by subgroups across surveys by having standard end-of-survey questions and then producing reports across surveys.

 The use of a datastream also allows external data and variables to be blended into the survey data (subject to GDPR and consent requirements).
 For instance, in a survey taken from a database of customers, the database information is easily blended with the survey responses to add in factors like purchasing events, service queries and so on from real behavioural data.